 I was pleasantly surprised at the quality of the optics on the SV202 8×42 binoculars.
 Thanks to the ED glass, the images are sharp and crisp.
 I did not observe any colour fringing, chromatic aberrations or distortions.
 Pretty amazing at this price point, really.

-Additionally, thanks to the 42 mm objective lens diameter, the images are nice and bright.
-During field testing, it performed quite well in lower light conditions, such as the dim forest understory (which I visit a lot) or during early morning.
-In this regard, the SV202 8X42 performed better than my older 8×42 binoculars, and indistinguishable from my higher-end 10×34 binoculars.
+Additionally, thanks to the 42 mm objective lens, the images are clear and bright.
+During field testing, it performed quite well in low-light conditions, such as the dim forest understory (which I visit a lot) or early morning.
+In this regard, the SV202 8X42 performed better than my older 8×42 binoculars and was indistinguishable from my higher-end 10×34 binoculars.
 Very nice!

 The minimum focusing distance of 2m is an excellent feature.
 In my personal experience, a nearer minimum focusing distance helps a lot with tracking forest understory birds, since the birds often come quite close (although tempered by the slow-turning focusing dial – see the handling section).